soojin-p/Mobile-Robotics/README.md

 - [Driver and Simulator Execution Video](https://youtu.be/IDlQ4fxA2FU)

-## Assignment 2: Inverse Kinematics of DDMWR / Sujin Park
+## Assignment 2: Inverse Kinematics of DDMWR

 ### Problem Description
 The goal of this assignment is to develop two cpp or python files, one called the controller and another called the driver.
 The driver has a topic/msg that constantly publishes the goal_pose (x, y, theta).
 The controller includes two topics/msgs: 1) a publisher that publishes the current pose and 2) a publisher/advertise cmd_vel.
 The controller implements a simple differential driver inverse kinematics of a mobile robot to determine the path of the robot.
 Also, implement a launch file to execute all nodes.